Getting help from a credit counsellor

 Understand your responsibilities

-When you're following a debt management plan, you must make sure to:
+When you're following a debt management plan, make sure you:

 - disclose all your debts